PyPO-dev/PyPO/paper/paper.md

 affiliations:
   - name: Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, Mekelweg 4, 2628 CD, Delft, The Netherlands
     index: 1
-  - name: The Hague University of Applied Science, Johanna Westerdijkplein 75, 2521 EN, The Hague, The Netherlands
+  - name: The Hague University of Applied Sciences, Johanna Westerdijkplein 75, 2521 EN, The Hague, The Netherlands
     index: 2
 date: 28 February 2023
 bibliography: paper.bib